Outcomes of the internship

 The exact nature, activities and emphasis within each internship will vary according to the context, resources and expertise of a school and its staff, as well as the experience, qualities and aspirations of the intern.
 The details of each internship can be negotiated by the placement school and intern with the University, often through conversations with the University’s Tertiary Mentor.
 Across the six- or nine-week period of an internship, the following expectations generally apply:

 - Stage 1 Weeks 1 and 2 Orientation to school and class, establishment of co-teaching and progressive uptake of internship responsibilities.
 Intern will assume increasing responsibility for teaching up to 0.6 load.
-Mentor teacher will be guiding and assessing informally against the AITSL illustrations of practice at graduate level and Internship Report (interactive pdf, 654kB).
+Mentor teacher will be guiding and assessing informally against the AITSL illustrations of practice at graduate level and as well as the relevant Internship Report form [report for Early Childhood programs (interactive pdf, 415kB) or reports for all other programs (interactive pdf, 654kB)].
 This stage gives the opportunity for the intern to demonstrate the level of teaching capacity required for undertaking an internship within the context of the placement school.
 During this stage the mentor teacher needs to confirm the intern’s capacity to assume the level of responsibility expected.
 Note: Should the mentor teacher assess that this level is not being reached, contact should be made with the Director of Professional Experience who may advise that "Student in need of additional support" procedures be commenced.

 - Stage 2 Weeks 39 (MTeach); Weeks 36 (BEd) Intern to assume teaching responsibility at a 0.6 level across this period of the internship.
 Planning, in particular for extended units of work, needs to be undertaken in collaboration with the mentor teacher.
 Clear assessment strategies need to be incorporated so that interns experience the full assessment cycle, including analysis and reporting of assessment results.
 Interns need to be part of stage and whole-school planning and working groups as much as possible and to take responsibility within a broad range of whole-school programs.
 Interns need to provide evidence of consistent evaluation of their teaching practice and practical responses to this professional reflection.
 They should be developing an awareness of how their teaching and the life of the school interacts within broader spheres of influence including the community as well as institutional bodies.